Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 All the pilot users have a corporate computer that has Google Chrome and the Microsoft Test & Feedback extension installed.
 The pilot users will test the application by using Chrome.

-You need to identify which access levels are required to ensure that developers can request and gather feedback from the pilot users.
-The solution must use the principle of least privilege.
+**You need to identify which access levels are required to ensure that developers can request and gather feedback from the pilot users.
+The solution must use the principle of least privilege**.

 Which access levels in Azure DevOps should you identify?
 To answer, select the appropriate options in the answer area.